agile-ts/documentation/docs/Interfaces.md

 The `log level` controls which kind of log messages are allowed to be logged by the `Logger Class`.
 Therefore, it is used to filter log messages, so that we only see the logs which are relevant for us.
-For example, you won't often set the `log level` to `debug`, since debug messages get annoying if we aren't analysing anything specific in AgileTs core.
+For example, you won't often set the `log level` to `debug`, since debug messages get annoying if we aren't analysing anything specific in the AgileTs core.
 ```ts {2}
 const logger = new Logger({
     level: Logger.level.WARN